 2. Two new stock picks each month

-The Motley Fool Stock Advisor stock picking service has a discounted price for your first year and has a full membership-fee back guarantee.
+The service charges a discounted rate for the first year and has a 30-day membership-fee-back period.
 Consider signing up for Stock Advisor today.

 Read more in our Motley Fool Stock Advisor review.